 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have narrow-angle glaucoma, heart disease, kidney disease, liver disease, low blood pressure, swelling or water retention, epilepsy, or a history of seizures.
-Tell your doctor if you also have a history of eczema or neuroleptic malignant syndrome (NMS).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, narrow-angle glaucoma, heart disease, low blood pressure, swelling or water retention, epilepsy, or a history of seizures or mental problems.
+Tell your doctor if you also have a history of eczema (skin problem) or neuroleptic malignant syndrome (NMS).

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.